nickfargo/state/_includes/content/docs/concepts/inheritance.md

 {% include examples/docs/inheritance--protostates--1.coffee %}
 {% endhighlight %}

-At this point `person` inherits the `state` property from its prototype, as it lacks a state implementation of its own.
-However, calling `person.state` automatically imbues `person` with a new state implementation, along with its own `state` method.
+At this point `person` inherits the `state` method from its prototype, as it lacks a state implementation of its own.
+However, calling `person.state()` automatically creates a new state implementation for `person`.

 {% highlight javascript %}
 {% include examples/docs/inheritance--protostates--2.js %}